JonathanGrossman/mongodb_basics/03_node_query_operators.md

 }
 ```

+### greater than

-Starting with a simple 'equal to' comparison, the following script uses the `.find()` method to retrieve only the documents that have a `score` field with a value greater than `5`.
+Starting with a simple 'greter than' comparison using the `$gt` operator.
+This operator matches documents where the value of a field is greater than the specified value.
+The following script uses the `.find()` method to retrieve only the documents that have a `score` field with a value greater than `5`.
 The example script below is simialr to examples you've seen in previous sections.
 The line to pay special attention to is `filtered_db_users = await users_collection.find({ score: { $gt: 5 } });`.

 ```node
 const { MongoClient } = require("mongodb");